 - You have a wireless access point to replace the WiFi antenna(s) you’ll lose when you disconnect the GFNB.
 I used a Linksys E4200 v1 running DD-WRT configured in AP mode when I first did this, but now I run a UBNT UAP-AC-PRO.

 It’s also important to note that I do not use Google Fiber TV at my Provo House (I prefer DirecTV).
-From what I understand, it’s totally possible to use an EdgeRouter in place of the GFNB if you also have Google Fiber TV, but it requires some additional steps (which I’ll discuss further below).
-For now, start with the network portion of the guide, then add the TV service steps next.
+From what I understand, it’s totally possible to use an EdgeRouter in place of the GFNB if you also have Google Fiber TV.
+I had previously included the necessary settings to support Google TV in my example config.boot files, but Google changed some of their settings and a few of us are still trying to figure out how to adjust for those new settings.
+Please stay tuned (I’ll announce on my Twitter feed when we get this figured out).

 Before you disconnect your old Google Fiber Network Box and temporarily lose Internet service, download the latest firmware (I recommend 1.9 or higher) and install it on your new EdgeRouter.
 Make sure you also reset the router to factory defaults (either before or after the firmware upgrade).